Business Economics (Business)

 At least 30 of the last 36 hours of credit must be registered for and completed in residence at the University of Nebraska–Lincoln.

 Students electing to study abroad in their final semester are exempted for the hours earned abroad, but no additional hours may be transferred in the last 36 hours.
-This exemption requires filing a written appeal in the Business Advising and Student Engagement office (Hawks Hall 125).
+This exemption requires filing a written appeal in the Business Advising and Student Engagement Office (Hawks Hall 125).

 ACE Requirements